-If a borrower is in financial difficulties, the lender and the borrower often contractually agree to appoint a person to monitor the activities of the borrower.
-Such a person is usually authorised to countersign all undertakings of the borrower, to prepare a regular report on the borrower's activities and to advise how to restructure the company and/or its debts in order to avoid insolvency.
+- If a borrower is in financial difficulties, the lender and the borrower often 4.
+If a lender wants to monitor its borrower very closely (i.e. more contractually agree to appoint a person to monitor the activities of the borrower. closely than the usual information Such a person is usually authorised to countersign all undertakings of the borrower, covenants in the credit agreement to prepare a regular report on the borrower's activities and to advise how to permit), what options are there? restructure the company and/or its debts in order to avoid insolvency.
 Such a person can incur shadow management personal liability in the event that he is involved in the borrower's decision-making process, which is identical to the liability of executive officers above (see the answer to Question 1 above).
-He may also incur corporate personal liability if he is appointed to the board of directors/managing directors or supervisory board and in both cases he votes for the approval of the resolution which results in the insolvency of the company or causes damage to a creditor and/or the company.

-5. Is it possible for a lender and company to agree to exchange certain (or all) of the lender's debt for equity in the company?
+He may also incur corporate personal liability if he is appointed to the board of directors/managing directors or supervisory board and in both cases he votes for the approval of the resolution which results in the insolvency of the company or causes damage to a creditor and/or the company. - 5.
+Is it possible for a lender and company to agree to exchange certain (or all) of the lender's debt for equity in the company?
 What issues does this give rise to, for lender and company and what consents are required?

 Yes, a debt for equity swap is a relatively common tool in practice and is a fairly straight-forward exercise.
 It requires the co-operation of the company, its existing shareholder(s) and/or the future shareholder(s) (if any) who wish(es) to swap the debt owed to it/them for equity, and completion of the steps set out in Act IV of 2006 on Business associations, as amended, of the Republic of Hungary (the "Hungarian Companies Act").